Yogesh-K-Matkar/react_concept_react_app/README.md

                         }
                     ```

-                    (Notes:- <UserContext.Provider value="{data}">children components</UserContext.Provider>
+                    **Notes**:- <UserContext.Provider value="{data}">children components</UserContext.Provider>

-                    shares the values to children components within <UserContext.Provider> and </UserContext.Provider> then specific components can access value using useContext hook.)
+                    shares the values to children components within <UserContext.Provider> and </UserContext.Provider> then specific components can access value using useContext hook.

                     ComponentC accesses the user value directly using useContext, without receiving it as props through intermediate components.

                     Changing user with setUser will cause all consuming components to update.